hamdouni/WindowsMysqlManualInstallation/README.md

+# WindowsMysqlManualInstallation
-# Mysql manual installation on Windows
+Manually install Mysql on Windows from the zip archive

 Folder structure in c:\mysql
 	- app/